AlekseyANel/HomeWork-20/README.md

 # HomeWork-20 is not full.
-It's only a practice
+Look at # HomeWork-24.
-Look at # HomeWork-24
+It's only a practice.